ryandward/stackit/README.md

 python3 -m http.server 8000
 ```

-That is it.
-There is no build step.
 There is no install.
 If you cant figure this out you probably should not be cloning this repo.

 ## Status